MishtiDam/Pet-feeder-using-arduino/README.md

 # Projects
 Arduino Pet Feeder

-An automated pet feeder built with Arduino that dispenses food at scheduled times.
+An automated pet feeder built with Arduino that dispenses food when it senses the pet nearby

 ✨ Features